elastic/ecs/docs/implementing.md

 with the current mapping will be rejected by ElasticSearch.

 When ingesting into separate indices per event source, a conflict will not affect ingestion.
-Each event stream will be ingested in their respective index.
+Each event stream will be ingested in their respective index successfully.
 The problems will be experienced at query time.
-If you have a Kibana index pattern to query all of your ECS indices at once (e.g. `*-ecs-*`), you will not be able to query on the conflicting fields.
+If you have a Kibana index pattern to query multiple conflicting ECS indices at once, you will experience problems when querying the conflicting fields.
-All other fields will be available to query on, however.

 ### How to Reduce the Risk of Conflicts